 The bus itself is surprisingly comfortable and not question about it, better than most economy airlines or any other bus I have ever been on for that matter.

 All luggage storage is underneath the bus so you do not have to feel squished, in fact, the seats themselves are quite spacious on their own and more than efficient enough for napping.
 We didn’t have a huge group either so more often than not there was plenty of opportunity to sprawl out across a few seats.

 As mentioned briefly earlier, the Busabout bus had its own charging station with USB and regular outlets for you to choose from.
 With so many sockets to choose from there will be no need to fight it out with any other passengers for your charging spot.

 I had already spent some time with family in Spain, partying in Ibiza (by partying I mean, spent most of the time sick in bed) and taking on the worlds largest tomato fight at La Tomatina but the Iberian Adventure Busabout Tour gave me my first real taste of Spain.

-Not only did it grow my love my Sangria to new heights it introduced me to the new love of my life, Tinto De Verano.
-What made it even better was that more often than not the beverages were paired with mouth watering tapas.
+Not only did it grow my love of Sangria to new heights it introduced me to the new love of my life, Tinto De Verano.
+What made it even better was that more often than not the beverages were paired with mouth-watering tapas.

 Speaking of Tapas, I had one of the best local food experiences of my life sharing tapas in Seville.
 My life will never be the same after that unbelievably magical meal that I never wanted to end.
 I am very close to booking a flight back right now to live it all over again!